La-Union-Software/marketplace-turismo/HEADER_IMPLEMENTATION_SUMMARY.md

 5. **Smooth interactions** with animations and transitions
 6. **Accessibility features** for inclusive user experience

-The header now serves as the primary navigation hub for the Marketplace Turismo application, providing users with easy access to all major sections while maintaining the beautiful design aesthetic and ensuring a consistent experience across all pages.
+The header now serves as the primary navigation hub for the Nexar application, providing users with easy access to all major sections while maintaining the beautiful design aesthetic and ensuring a consistent experience across all pages.